unccd/Prais4-reporting-manual/SO1.md

 - Degradation hotspots (for countries that provide spatial data in the PRAIS 4 platform)
 - Improvement brightspots (for countries that provide spatial data in the PRAIS 4 platform).

+Once the form has been completed and verified by the Parties, it should be marked as “In Review” and then saved.
+Once the UNCCD has completed its review and all issues have been addressed, the form can be marked as “Finalized” and then Saved.

 ### 1.4.4.
 Dependencies

 SDG indicator 15.3.1 relies on the total land area reported in table CP-1.T1.
 Modifying that number will therefore alter the indicator’s value.

 The ‘Area’ fields of the spatial tables SO1-4.T3,  SO1-4.T4 and SO1-4.T5 have a dependency on spatial data created by countries using the PRAIS 4 spatial data viewer.
 However, they can also be filled in manually without providing supporting spatial data.